 Older Australians may have lower rates of internet access for a range of reasons.
 Digital ability is found to be lower in this group, meaning older Australians may lack the ability to connect and use the internet (Office of the eSafety Commissioner 2018).
 Age has also been found to play a role in confidence online.
 According to Good Things Australia, a digital advocacy group, 37% of people aged 65 years and older required help to keep up with technological changes and 1 in 4 felt anxious when unable to complete something online by themselves (Good Things Australia, 2024).
 Older people were also found to spend much less on telecommunications services and use those services less than people of working age (BCARR 2023; Kenny, Kenny, Gehan 2023).
 Notably, people aged 75 years and older had the lowest digital inclusion index score (49) among selected subgroups of Australians, which was 25 points lower than the national average (Thomas et al. 2023).

 Older Australians also recorded much slower uptake of internet access in the last decade, compared to other age cohorts.
-Our duration modelling of HILDA data shows that, compared to people aged 21 to 30 years, and keeping other characteristics constant, Australians aged 65 years and older had, on average, 55% lower rate of gaining access to the internet at home for the first time.
+Our duration modelling of HILDA data shows that, compared to people aged 21 to 30 years, and keeping other characteristics constant, Australians aged 65 years and older had, on average, a 55% lower rate of gaining access to the internet at home for the first time.
 This signals that older Australians transition to internet more slowly, remain without access for longer, and have more persistent periods of digital exclusion than younger age groups.

 According to Moxley, Sharit, and Czaja (2022), the willingness to adopt digital technologies, particularly by older people, is mainly determined by 3 aspects: the perceived value of the technologies; the perceived improvement in quality of life attainable from the technologies; and confidence in being able to use the technologies.
 HILDA data show that people aged 65 years and older were less likely to view the internet as essential.
 In 2014, 47% of people aged 65 years and older viewed having the internet at home as being essential, compared to 51% of people aged 15 to 64.
 By 2022, while there remained a gap in the perceived importance of the internet across age groups, all respondents were more likely to view internet access at home as essential (Figure 6).